Voted America's Best Pillow For Neck Pain •

 How often should you replace your pillow?

 You should be changing your pillows every 1 to 2 years.
 This means you aren’t sleeping on a worn-out pillow, but it ensures you’re getting good use out of it, too.
-Changing your pillows within this period also guarantees you’re sleeping on hygienic and allergen-free pillows.

-9 Common Bad Pillow Symptoms
+9 Bad Pillow Warning Signs

 Considering a pillow switch-up?
 Here are the definitive bad pillow signs that it’s time for a change.